oneturkmen/oneturkmen.github.io/_posts/2022-03-02-analysis-wordle.md

 Probability of guessing a target word on the 1st try is `1 / (number of all 5-letter words)`.
 Evidently, it is a very low probability of success.
 What we can look for instead is *good starting word(s)*.
-Those are the words that will maximise our chance of guessing a target word in 6 attempts.
+Those are the words that will maximise our chance of guessing a target word in 6 (or hopefully fewer) attempts.

 ## Good starter words